gastmaier/documentation/docs/linux/drivers/iio-adc/ad4052/index.rst

      ...
      46:          3 GIC-0  90 Edge      ad4052

-The driver puts the device in trigger mode after every event or access, until disabling the threshold event with:
+The driver puts the device in monitor mode after every device access, until disabling the threshold event with:

 .. shell::